theironcook/Backbone.ModelBinder/README.md

 * Read-only html elements such as `<span>`, `<div>` etc.
 * Html element attributes such as enabled, displayed, style etc.
 * Editable form elements such as `<input>`, `<textarea>` etc. This type of binding is bidirectional between the html elements and the Model's attributes.
-* Html elements marked as `contenteditable`; this is also a bidirectional binding.

 <br>
 ###The ModelBinder is more efficient###